“If you’re done having babies and you feel moments of sadness, don’t be ashamed. It’s okay to feel both confidence and sadness.

 It is possible to feel both confident and sad in your decision about being done having babies.
 It is okay to be sad and take the time to grieve the end of having babies.
 Sometimes the sadness pops up at the most unexpected times when you least expect it to be revealed.

-Only three years ago her brother arrived and she wasn’t as patient, her preschool body and mind couldn’t be stopped to slow down.
-But now here she was, sweet, patient, helpful and interested in the baby.
+Only 3 years ago, her brother arrived and she wasn’t as patient, her preschool body and mind couldn’t be stopped to slow down.
+But now, here she was, sweet, patient, helpful, and interested in the baby.
 I’d be lying if I said I didn’t think about another baby.
-Instances like this remind me that the baby phase is over for my motherhood and each time it is sad for me.
+Instances like this remind me the baby phase is over for my motherhood and each time, it is sad for me.

 The sadness of being done having babies hits me at different times.